 Skillcrush defines this tag as "independent content which can make sense on its own".
 For example, I would use an article tag for every one of my blog posts on a blog.

 Finally, there is the footer tag.
 Developers use these tags to define where the footer is on a website.
-Footer is often the place where you will find copyright information, contact info, sitemaps, and even social media icons.
+The footer is often the place where you will find copyright information, contact info, sitemaps, and even social media icons.

 You might not see structural tags on a website, but they are working very hard behind the scenes ensuring content is organized and readable for the developers.
 Developers love div tags and you will begin to love working with div tags in the future.
 Without structural tags, code would be very messy and be a pain to search through if there was an error in your code.